vincom2/11411-project/README.md

   - `html2text.py` to download Wikipedia articles.
 * ask/: contains files that will hopefully be useful for the "asking" component. e.g.
   - `generic.py` contains "generic questions" that can be asked about _any_ article that falls into the categories.
-  - `classify.py` trains a naive Bayesian classifier and pickles it
+  - `train_classifier.py` trains a naive Bayesian classifier and pickles it
+  - `classify.py` loads up a classifier and uses it to classify articles
-  - `generateqn.py` is a total skeleton for generating questions :(
+  - `generateqn.py` is a total skeleton for generating questions :(<br/>
+     Right now it can throw out the generic questions in `generic.py`, but that's it.